haydaramru/Final-Project-SP-GMAT-2023/README.md

-# Final Project Software Programmer GMAT 2023
+# Ground Control Station Using React

 This is a web-based application that visualizes and monitors data received from a WebSocket connection, presenting the information in the form of graphs and maps.
 The project uses React, Plotly, and Leaflet to achieve this.